-Biotin is a vitamin which is known to promote healthy hair and skin, especially if you are known to have a biotin vitamin deficiency.
+Biotin is a vitamin which is known to promote healthy hair and skin, mainly if you are known to have a biotin vitamin deficiency.
 But for genetic causes, biotin may not work.

 How to cure a receding hairline as a teenager?

 The best way to treat receding hairline is early diagnosis and treatment.
 The earlier the treatment is started the better your chances are to restore the hairline.
 With modern tools of diagnosis and a consultation with an experienced dermatologist will help determine the root cause putting you on the road to recovery.